Physician associates support doctors in the diagnosis and management of patients. They are trained to perform a number of roles including:

 Physician associates have to meet a nationally approved standard of training and practice.
 This is a requirement of the competence and curriculum framework for physician associates.

 Training for physician associates is currently being delivered by a small number of higher education institutions (HEIs), including the University of Aberdeen, University of Birmingham and St George's Medical School at the University of London.
+The University of Worcester and University of Wolverhampton will be starting courses in September 2014.

 Programmes are usually developed in conjunction with the local/regional NHS organisations.